neondatabase/website/content/docs/guides/autoscaling-guide.md

 ![autoscaling graph example](/docs/guides/autoscaling_graph.png)

-### Rule of thumb: start with a good minimum
+### Start with a good minimum

-In the ideal scenario, you want to size your minimum CPU setting large enough to keep your [working set](/link to glossary) off disk.
-If you set your minimum too low, it can lead to (what? throttling?).

-Your maximum size is more forgiving, in the sense that performance is not at issue.

-When it comes to choosing your autoscale size,

-Autoscaling is really a product of memory usage and there's a lot to cover.
-Starting with a good base setting is important to keep your working set off disk.
-Start up and are immediately scaling?
-You likely have your base set to low.
-We want autoscaling to cover increased query pressure (more sessions/work_mem is required) and not cache pressure (low cache hit ratio / working set does not fit).
-Definitely a link to "Autoscaling best practices" :slightly_smiling_face:

-But I'm sure you guys can figure out some awesome wordsmithing :stuck_out_tongue: don't start too low increase max until you no longer hit it

-There's no problem with setting your max to 6 if you only ever hit 5.

-But if you hit 5 and your max is 5, it's harder to determine if you need more.

-For a detailed explanation on a query you can use to determine your ideal minimum, based on historical ussage, see [link to manage compute page]
+Ideally, you want to keep your entire [working set](/docs/reference/glossary#working-set) cached in memory (RAM) at all times.
+This means you do not want your compute endpoint to resize below the RAM needed to handle this working set: in other words, set your minimum compute endpoint large enough to accommodate your working set.
+For instructions on how to determine your working set, see [how to size your compute endpoint](/docs/manage/endpoints#how-to-size-your-compute-endpoint).

+### Setting your maximum

+If your autoscaling graphs show regular spikes that hit your maximum setting, consider increasing your maximum.
+However, because these spikes plateau at the maximum setting, it can be difficult to determine your actual demand.

+Another approach is to set a higher threshold than you need and monitor usage spikes to get a sense of where your typical maximum demand reaches; you can then throttle the maximum setting down closer to anticipated/historical demand.
+Either way, with autoscaling you only pay for what you use; a higher setting does not translate to higher costs unless the demand is there to increase usage.

 ### The neon_utils extension

-The `neon_utils` extension provides a `num_cpus()` function for monitoring how the _Autoscaling_ feature allocates compute resources in response to workload.
+Another tool for understanding usage, the `neon_utils` extension provides a `num_cpus()` function that helps you monitor how the _Autoscaling_ feature allocates compute resources in response to workload.
 For more information, see [The neon_utils extension](/docs/extensions/neon-utils).